yugabyte/yugabyte-db/docs/content/preview/develop/build-global-apps/_index.md

 {{<srcdiagram href="https://docs.google.com/presentation/d/1lEajQyVZLhmHRKmBxunf1LucWkQkrJ3rIthoHxZvyQc/edit#slide=id.g22bc5dd47b0_0_18">}}

-In today's fast-paced world, the internet and cloud technology have revolutionized the way people interact and operate.
-Cloud introduces multiple regions leading to data being distributed and replicated over various geographies.
-A new class of applications must be developed to access and maintain globally distributed data.
-Let's understand the reasons why today's applications have to be global and look at some patterns that YugabyteDB offers to design your global applications with ease.
+Internet and cloud technologies have revolutionized the way people interact and operate.
+Cloud introduces the possibility of distributing and replicating data across multiple geographies.
+Accessing and maintaining that globally distributed data demands a new class of global application.

 ## The need for global applications